 Selecting Bluff as an Inpatient Depression Treatment Center

 Bluff is an addiction, dual disorders and depression treatment center.
 Bluff offers patients suffering from substance abuse and depression a beautiful, peaceful setting to reset their way of thinking and allow the body, mind and soul to heal.
-Bluff has also assembled a team of board-certified addiction and pain management physicians, psychiatrists, physician assistants, registered nurses, and therapists to effectively and compassionately treat depression in those who are in recovery from substance use disorders.
+Bluff has also assembled a team of psychiatric providers, nurse practitioners, registered nurses, and therapists to effectively and compassionately treat depression in those who are in recovery from substance use disorders.

-Patients at Bluff who are in rehab for depression and addiction are treated by psychiatrists – physicians with specialized training in diagnosing and treating mental illness.
 As patients detox from alcohol and drugs and remove toxic substances from their bodies, symptoms of mental illnesses such as depression can also change.
-Detox is a time when it’s especially important for psychiatrists to pay close attention to any changes in a patient’s symptoms or mood, adjusting medications as needed.
+Detox is a time when it’s especially important for psychiatric providers to pay close attention to any changes in a patient’s symptoms or mood, adjusting medications as needed.

 Our caring and experienced therapists include licensed marriage and family therapists (LMFT) and licensed clinical social workers (LCSW).
 They use proven techniques such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) to help patients find new ways of thinking about themselves and their behavior as well as develop the motivation and the skills to make positive changes.
 Antidepressants and other medications are important aspects of treatment for depression.
 So is learning to take care of oneself physically and mentally.